insin/nwb/docs/Commands.md

 ### `nwb`

-The `nwb` command handles development of projects with an established directory layout and tests.
+The `nwb` command handles development of projects.

 **Options:**